lccc-project/lccc/docs/lcrust/formats/dylib.md

 The implementation should ensure that the number of buckets is a power of two, and no more than one third of the total entries ends up in a single bucket.
 Implementations shall handle a non-power of two bucket count, but may offer degraded performance for non-powers of two bucket count.

-The hash algorithm to use is FNV-1a 32-bit of the section name, excluding the null terminator.
-The resulting 32-bit hash shall then be taken modulo the number of buckets, and, after adding 1, is the offset (in 8-byte chunks) into the hashtable of the bucket reference.
+The hash algorithm to use is the SipHash-2-4 algorithm, with `k0` and `k1` used as key values.
+It may pick values of `k0` and `k1` designed to minimize the number of buckets of the hashtable.

 ## Elf